-GRACE is able to make accurate measurements thanks in part to two advanced technologies: a microwave ranging system based on Global Positioning System (GPS) technology, and a very sensitive accelerometer — an instrument that measures the forces on the satellites besides gravity (such as atmospheric drag).
+GRACE (2002-2017) was able to make accurate measurements thanks in part to two advanced technologies: a microwave ranging system based on Global Positioning System (GPS) technology, and a very sensitive accelerometer — an instrument that measures the forces on the satellites besides gravity (such as atmospheric drag).

-Using the microwave ranging system, GRACE can measure the distance between satellites to within one micron — about the diameter of a blood cell.
+Using the microwave ranging system, GRACE measured the distance between satellites to within one micron — about the diameter of a blood cell.

 The two GRACE-FO satellites will use the same kind of microwave ranging system, and can expect to achieve a similar level of precision.
-But they will also test an experimental instrument using lasers instead of microwaves, which promises to improve the precision of separation distance measurements on future generations of GRACE satellites by a factor of up to 20, thanks to the laser’s higher frequencies.
+They will also test and demonstrate an experimental instrument using lasers instead of microwaves, which promises to improve the precision of separation distance measurements on future generations of GRACE satellites by a factor of up to 20, thanks to the laser’s higher frequencies.

 It will be the first time we've ever done active laser ranging between two spacecraft.

-The testing and demonstration of the laser interferometer is envisioned for the next-generation version of GRACE.
-“It will be the first time we've ever done active laser ranging between two spacecraft,” said Deputy Project Manager Mike Gross, who is also Flight Systems Manager.
+Once validated on GRACE-FO, the laser interferometer is envisioned to be used operationally for the next-generation version of GRACE.
+“It will be the first time we've ever done active laser ranging between two spacecraft,” said Deputy Project Manager Mike Gross, who is also the Flight Systems Manager.

-The laser instrument is expected to provide at least 20 times better precision than the microwave system.
-And while the microwave instrument measures changes in distance between the spacecraft, the laser system will also measure changes in the angle between the two spacecraft.
-In combination with the increased precision of the separation measurement, and advances in the ground science data system, these improvements will enable the satellites to detect gravitational differences at significantly smaller scales than currently possible.
+While the microwave instrument measures changes in distance between the spacecraft, the laser system is designed to also provide information in the angle between the two spacecraft.
+In combination with the increased precision of the separation measurement, and advances in the ground science data system, these improvements will enable future GRACE-like satellites to detect gravitational differences at significantly smaller scales.

 The accelerometer measures the forces that move the satellite by pushing on its surface.
-“The measurement allows us to correct for anything that is related to drag or solar pressure, leaving just gravity,” JPL Director and former Project Scientist Mike Watkins said.
+“The measurement allows us to correct for anything that is related to drag or solar pressure, leaving just gravity,” JPL Director and GRACE-FO Science Lead Mike Watkins said.

 Together, these very precise measurements of location, force and orbital change translate into an observation of gravity with unprecedented accuracy.
-Unlike most satellites, which are put in a carefully controlled orbit, the GRACE satellites were launched into a high orbit and then largely left alone.
 Flight engineers maneuver the satellites only if they separate by more than 155 miles (250 km), otherwise they are left alone and gravity "tugs and pulls" on them.
 As the satellites circle the Earth, the ranging technology tells scientists exactly where each satellite is relative to the other.
 Supercomputers and scientists compare the positions of the satellites relative to each other and to previous orbits, noting every variation.